 Content marketing goes hand in hand with SEO and has a fantastic ROI.
 It drives organic traffic that can convert to clients and helps build your brand as a thought leader.

-Focus client, videos, or other content you create around pain points and questions your ideal client would have.
+Focus blog posts, videos, or other content you create around pain points and questions your ideal client would have.
 Format it, include useful images, reach a high word count and you’ll be swimming in organic traffic.

 Lastly, you can’t beat face to face networking.
 You never know who you will meet and it builds worth of mouth referrals.
 Research events you or a representative could attend using Meetup.com for your local area.